Skip to Content

 Companies that give services to us

-• companies that help us with functional analytics (for example, to help us solve technical problems with the app); and
+• companies that help us with functional analytics (to help us solve technical problems with the website, for example);

-• companies that help us with customer support.
+• companies that help us with customer support if you reached out to Monzo;

 • authorities that spot and stop financial crime, money laundering, terrorism and tax evasion if the law says we have to, or if it’s necessary for other reasons;